Emi-dev28/scalapay_coding_assignment/README.md

 # Coding Challenge Scalapay

-RESTful API built with NestJS for e-commerce product management, following the directives of the coding assignment.
+RESTful API built with NestJS for e-commerce product management, implementing the requirements specified in the coding assignment.

 ## Prerequisites